St. Louis, MO

 Home ► Blog ► Most Common Car Accident Injuries & How to Avoid Them

-Car accidents happen often.
-With so many of us on the roads and driving remains the most popular mode of transportation in the United States, accidents are inevitable.
 According to the National Safety Council, there are nearly 10 million crashes a year.
-Luckily these accidents are rarely life-threatening, and only three out of every 1,000 crashes involved fatalities.
+Fortunately, these accidents are rarely life-threatening, and only three out of every 1,000 crashes involved fatalities.
 While this is good news, it’s an unfortunate reality that these crashes are often costly and do result in injuries.

 Car accidents are one of the nation’s most common reasons for injury.
 The National Highway Traffic Safety Administration found that motor vehicle accidents cost $871 billion a year.
 The NHTSA calculated that 3.9 million people sustained car accident injuries in one year with 24 million vehicles damaged.
 Harm from loss of life, pain, and decreased quality of life due to injuries cost $594 billion a year.
 The economic detriment of these accidents is astounding, and many are left to suffer from injuries that make it hard to live out their day-to-day lives.

-With car accident injuries being an unfortunate reality, it’s important to understand the types of injuries sustained.
-These can range from small, self-healing irritations to severe trauma that requires immediate medical attention.
+With car accident injuries being an unavoidable risk, it’s important to understand the types of injuries sustained from most car accidents.
+These injuries can range from small, self-healing irritations to severe trauma that requires immediate medical attention.
 Both drivers and passengers are susceptible to injuries, and they can happen regardless of who is at fault.

 Back injuries are common following car crashes.
 Sufferers can experience pain and soreness in the back follow even mild accidents.
 A common car accident injury is a herniated disk, where patients deal with numbness, weakened muscles, and lower back pain.
 In severe cases, spinal cord damage can affect victims’ nervous systems leaving them unable to feel and control their arms, hands, legs, feet, and other parts of the body.
 Spinal cord damage can also result in paralysis.